 3. Resell assets and properties

-This is an overlap technique where your monthly commitments can be reduced and also receive some cash in hand without adding on to your existing debts.
+This is where your monthly commitments can be reduced and also receive some cash in hand without adding on to your existing debts.
 This, however, does not mean that your debts are ‘removed’.

-Personal loan overlap is one of the techniques used to lower the amount of commitments without actually removing any debt.
+Overlap loan is one of the techniques used to lower the amount of commitments without actually removing any debt.
 This is useful in easing the debtor’s burden, but it still requires discipline by the debtor to completely repay their loan.